asharulcoding/cs4632-er-sim/README.md

 This simulation was built across Milestones 1–5 and includes full implementation, data collection, scenario testing, sensitivity analysis, validation, and final reporting.

 ## Project Status
-This project was completed over five milestones.
-Each milestone built on the previous one and added new functionality, analysis, and validation.
+This project was completed over five milestones with it now being **fully completed**.
+Each milestone was built on the previous one and added new functionality, analysis, and validation.

 **Milestone 1**
 - Defined the overall problem and scope of the emergency room simulation.